If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

 It survived through the centuries to become an enigmatic fusion of eras and cultures – a history’s playground where orthodox churches stand adorned with minarets, Ottoman palaces enclosed by Byzantine walls and highways run through ancient Roman aqueducts.
 This city has been capturing the imagination of travellers for thousands of years.

-Surrounded by water, Istanbul retains some of the air of a port city.
+One of the things Istanbul is famous for is that it is the only city in the world to straddle two continents.
 The mighty Bosphorus cuts the city in two halves – its European and Asian sides.

 Despite my best efforts, I felt a fair degree of apprehension.
 But the locals refused to feel terrorized and while it felt quite hard-hearted, I tried to keep my mind fixed on the sights of the city instead, which in Istanbul is not a hard thing to do.